About

 Hello!
 I am a first-year Ph.D. student at Carnegie Mellon University (CMU) in Electrical and Computer Engineering (ECE).
 I am fortunate to be advised by Andrea Zanette.
 Prior to that, I completed my undergraduate program from Yao Class at IIIS, Tsinghua University.

 My research passion lies in designing scalable and efficient algorithms with theoretical insights for practical machine learning problems.
-Currently, I focus on the problems related to foundation models, including but not limited to alignment, fine-tuning, and safety.
+Currently, I focus on the problems related to foundation models, including but not limited to reasoning, alignment, fine-tuning, and safety.
 During my undergraduate studies, my concentration was on reinforcement learning.

 I am open to collaborations.
 If you have any ideas which we both might be interested in, please feel free to reach out!